-The series of new work is by no means an apogee, it’s instead an ongoing exploration of process, repetition and iconography.
+The Endtimes series that followed the landscape series is by no means an apogee, it’s instead an ongoing exploration of process, repetition and iconography.
 The loose representational imagery is mostly rendered from memory, although some referential work is involved as well.
 The symbolism of that imagery has personal meaning around themes of value, loss, hierarchy, authenticity and consumption.
-These themes I feel have always been present in my work, but were expressed more outwardly or perhaps subjectively in earlier pieces . . .
+These themes I feel have always been present in my work, but were expressed more outwardly or perhaps subjectively in earlier pieces.
 Each piece in this ongoing series will, I hope, eventually serve as a kind of hieroglyph in a language that explains my purpose for creating artwork and will continue to evolve through changes in life, imagery, and physical interaction with materials.

 Michael Angelis lives and works in New Haven, CT.
 He received an MEA from the Teachers College at Columbia and his BFA from SUNY Purchase with a concentration in printmaking.
 His work has been included in many exhibits in the northeast US.